How To Wash Towels

 How to wash towels so they stay soft and absorbent.

-If you care for your new towels right, they'll keep you and your kids wrapped in post-bubble-bath softness and comfort for at least five years.
-And they'll look color correct, too.
+If you care for your new towels, they'll keep you and your kids wrapped in post-bubble-bath softness and comfort for at least five years.
+And they'll look color-correct, too.

-That's right: a good-quality towel, properly washed and dried, can arrive with your newborn and stick around until he starts kindergarten and look little worse for wear.
+That's right: a good-quality towel, properly washed and dried, can arrive with your newborn, stay with him until he starts kindergarten, and look a little worse for wear.

 The expected life span of a good- to best-quality towel is five to ten years.
 Best-quality towels are those made from premium fibers, such as Supima or Egyptian cotton.
 Here's how to wash towels.